 Sliding Scale: $900 – $300

 Our sliding scale is intended to make this retreat accessible to people of a wide range of income levels.
 Please choose an amount that reflects your ability to contribute.
-If the requested sliding scale is not sustainable for you, we invite you to apply for a scholarship below.
+If the requested sliding scale is not sustainable for you, we invite you to apply for a scholarship spot in the lottery application.